dbt-labs/dbt-athena/README.md

 partitions are defined, dbt will fall back to the `append` strategy.
 * `append`: Insert new records without updating, deleting or overwriting any existing data.
 There might be duplicate data (e.g. great for log or historical data).
+* `merge`: Conditionally updates, deletes, or inserts rows into an Iceberg table.
+Used in combination with `unique_key`.
-* `merge` in combination with `unique_key`, only available when using iceberg and an engine version v3
+Only available when using Iceberg and Athena engine version 3.

 #### On schema change